LatridellActiveX/Medorium-Roster/README.md

 # Medorium-Roster

 What better way to keep track of our membership than an entire website.

-Takashi can have his fun I might as well too.
+Version currently sits at login and registration pages only.